nprabala/Songify/Frontend/README.md

 02/18/19 (lfu2)

-* UI updates: making all the buttons look prettier, added in logo
+* UI updates: making all the buttons look prettier, added in logo, added in palette (pink for now)

 * Added in rendering for treble clef